Getting started

 Does a cholesterol test need fasting?

 It depends.
-Total cholesterol and LDL cholesterol are relatively stable after eating and can be tested non-fasting per NICE CG181.
-However, triglycerides are significantly affected by food.
-If your test includes triglycerides (most full lipid panels do), fasting is recommended.
-See our cholesterol blood test guide.
+Total and LDL cholesterol are stable after eating and can be tested non-fasting per NICE CG181.
+But triglycerides need fasting, so most full lipid panels do too.
+See our cholesterol guide.

 Can I vape before a fasting blood test?